SixuanMi/SixuanMi/README.md

 ### 👋 Hello!
 I am a graduate student at East China Normal University (ECNU) and Shanghai Innovation Institute (SII), interested in the AI for Science (AI4S) field.
+SII is an institution dedicated to innovation in education and research in the field of AI
 <br />
 <br />